drowe67/freedv-gui/USER_MANUAL.md

 1. Try the Tools - PTT Test function.

-2. Check you rig serial settings.
+1. Check you rig serial settings.
 Did you change them from defaults for another program?

+1. Linux version: do you have permissions for the serial port?
+Are you a member of the ```dialout``` group?

-3. Ask someone who already uses FreeDV to help.
+1. Ask someone who already uses FreeDV to help.

-4. Contact the digital voice mailing list.
+1. Contact the digital voice mailing list.
 Be specific about your hardware, what you have tried, and the exact nature of the problem.

 ### FreeDV 2020 mode is greyed out